Bentham, 45, was a late starter to officiating, but soon rose through the ranks to become one of nine full time Rugby League Match Officials today.

 This year, Kendall will look to build on a strong 2015 which ended in him refereeing Scotland's European Championship fixture with Ireland and touch-judging the Americas World Cup Qualifiers in Florida.

-He played for North West Men's League Division One outfit Golborne Parkside, until the 2016 season, making four appearances, alongside winning the NWML Trophy and Division Two title in 2015.
+He played for North West Men's League Division One outfit Golborne Parkside until the 2016 season, when he made mane four appearances, alongside winning the NWML Trophy and Division Two title in 2015.